arindamdawn/arindamdawn.com/site/content/post/wake-up-the-designer-in-you.md

 * [Pixabay](https://pixabay.com/) - Get stunning stock images for free.
 * [Pexels](https://pexels.com) - My goto resource for high quality stock images.
 I simply love this site.

+**Some great design inspiration resources**

+Don't feel ashamed in copying good content what others have created.
+That servers as a good starting point and it ensures good quality as well.
+It's okay to fall short of ideas and not being able to create professional looking design content.
+In this era of internet, we can't complain of anything.
+There is an ocean of resources available.
+I would recommend checking some of these resources just for fun and triggering your design mind.

+* [Dribbble](https://dribbble.com/) - One of the best website for digital design inspirations.
+Simply search what you are looking for and you will be presented with a wide array of beautiful works.
+* [DeviantArt](https://www.deviantart.com/) - This is probably the largest art and design gallery.
+* [LogoPond](https://logopond.com/) - If you are looking for logo and branding inspirations you can check this website out.

 ## Still looking for a shortcut to create good design content?